ayush2016/meteor1.3.2.4-angular2.0-olog/README.md

 a special protocol (called DDP) that synchronizes data between two databases a bunch of small things that make creating an app with Meteor easier and more developer friendly!

-In Mongo terminology, items inside collections are called documents.
-So, let's insert some documents into our collection by using the server database console.m